 Each event contains a message of peace, togetherness and humanity whether that be through the performance itself or through short film.
 You can read more here

 DOCUMENTARIES & FILM

-All our events are documented by a professional film crew, and thanks to our resident editor and budding filmmaker, Wendy Lewis, short films are made from each event.
+All our events are documented by a professional film crew, and thanks to our resident editor and filmmaker, Wendy Lewis, short films are made from each event.
 You can view the full collection here.

 We collaborated with the Little Big Peace Festival in Streatham for four years, organised a mini World Music Festival in Battersea Park, and took part in the Croydon Peace Festival in 2017.
 So far we have met with great success and we plan to branch out into other festivals in the coming years.

 All our events contain an element of film, even if it's just a slideshow on the wall, but some of our events have film as the main focus.

 Our first cinema event was at The Ritzy in Brixton, showing the UK premiere of 'Peacemakers' a conversation between Jeremy Gilley, founder of Peace One Day, and Prem Rawat, Ambassador of Peace.